cityofaustin/digital-services-style-guide/_words/make-content-easier-to-read.md

 **Take a Ceramics Class**

-Learn hand-building techniques for sculpting clay and create beautiful works of art in this 4-week course.
+Learn hand-building techniques for sculpting clay, and create beautiful works of art in this 4-week course.
 Beginners are welcome.
 The next class starts March 20.
 [Sign up for the ceramics class here.](https://austintexas.gov/page/dac-ceramics)

 ## Design-Agnostic
 A page’s layout will change depending on the size of the user’s device.
 It’s important to not include any language that references an item’s position on a page to ensure the content doesn’t conflict with what the viewer is seeing on their device.